Bosch ovens rated

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Bosch is part of BSH, an international company that houses other well-known oven brands such as Neff and Siemens.
-Bosch ovens are a popular buy both among Which? members and the general public.
-They run the full gamut from no-frills single and double ovens up to hi-tech offerings with pyrolytic cleaning, added steam and even smartphone control via wi-fi.
-Often considered a reliable choice, thanks to 'German engineering', do they live up to the hype?
+Bosch is part of BSH, an international company that includes other well-known oven brands such as Neff and Siemens.
+Bosch ovens are a popular buy among Which? members and the general public.
+They range from no-frills single and double ovens up to hi-tech offerings with pyrolytic cleaning, added steam and smartphone controls.
+Often considered a reliable choice, does this popular brand live up to the hype?

 Just because a Bosch oven was a good buy a decade ago when you were last in the market for an oven, doesn't necessarily mean it's your best bet now.
 Bosch may be a well-known brand, but only our independent oven tests and owner surveys will confirm whether or not its ovens are great for cooking, and if they are reliable or prone to breakdowns.
 If you want to get straight to our latest reviews of currently available ovens, head to built-in oven reviews.